bcruddy/Cycle/README.md

 Selector defaults to `.image-cycle` if one is not given.

+Options are set via data-attributes.

+See `example/index.html` for a usage example.

 ### Options

 imageCycle's options are controlled via data attributes on your target element.
 Available options are: